3 - 4

 It combines the best trails of the Santa Clara Preserve northwest of St.

+While you can choose to begin the ride higher up at Cove Wash, beginning at the bottom allows you to end with a raucous descent!
 The Precipice Trail starts out smooth and mellow enough, but then gets tricky after about a mile in.

 The Barrel Roll option is a little easier.